Using SimFactory

 Running a simulation directly

 If you are working on a laptop or workstation, you can run SimFactory simulations directly in your terminal without going via a queuing system.
 You can use the command_run command for this.
 This command takes the name of the simulation as its argument.
-You probably also want to specify the number of processors to use using --procs.
+You probably also want to specify the number of cores to use using --cores.

 Submitting a simulation